system76/docs/_articles/upgrade.md

 ##### Stuck Upgrades

 If your upgrade appears to hang in place for an extended period of time, click on the "Terminal" item to exand the terminal section.
 Check what action is available there, then complete the steps to unhang your upgrade.
-For help, contact us at support (see below) and we'll be able to provide assistance
+For help, contact us at support (see below) and we'll be able to provide assistance.

 ---

-### Installing a Fresh Copy of Ubuntu
+### - Installing a Fresh Copy of Ubuntu -

 #### 1. Start Up the Installer